Rach3Project/ismir25_rach3midi_supp/Rehearsal_Structure_Analysis/mozart_var_annotation_details.md

         <img src="" width="500px" alt="">
       </a>
       <br>
-      <em>Between instances of group 1 there are no note order variations.</em>
+      <em>.</em>
     </td>
     <td align="center" width="50%">
       <a href="">
         <img src="" width="500px" alt="">
       </a>
       <br>
-      <em>Between instances of group 2, there are note variations due to the execution of a trille towards the end of the fragment.
-The trille exists in the 2nd and 4th fragment instance.
-We keep the fragments part of the same group because the goal is to allow for note error variations that could occur in music instrument practice</em>
+      <em></em>
     </td>

 </table>

-### Similarity Matrixes of intra-group fragment pairs
+#### Info/Challenges per group
+- There are no note order variations between intervals of group 1.
+- Between instances of group 2, there are note variations due to the execution of a trille towards the end of the fragment.
+The trille exists in the 2nd and 4th fragment instance.
+However, for this annotation example we keep the intervals part of the same group because the goal to understand their effect of such type of note variations.

+A closer look at the similarity matrixes between intervals of a group can demonstrate the above traits.

-The tick indexes reflect the bin numbers within the SSM of the whole rehearsal.
+*The tick indexes reflect the bin numbers within the SSM of the whole rehearsal.*

 <table>
   <tr>